JanNeuendorf/SVC16/specification/specification.typ

 The computer will begin by executing the instruction at index 0.

 = Handling Exceptions
-There are only two reasons the program can fail (for internal reasons).
+There are only two ways the program can fail (for internal reasons).

-- It tries to divide by zero
+- It tries to divide by zero.
 - It tries to execute an instruction with an opcode greater than 15.

 In both cases, the execution of the program is stopped.
 It is not restarted automatically.